Fresh, local strawberries are a sign of spring in Georgia! Take the kids on a pick-your-own outing or enjoy a strawberry festival at a Georgia farm.

 Mitcham Farm is located in Oxford, Georgia.
 It’s about a 40-minute drive from downtown Atlanta, near Covington, along the I-20 corridor.

-There is a lot to do at this strawberry festival, and it is very kid-friendly, with a free play area, $5 pony rides, and $3 admission to a petting zoo.
-There is also face painting, wagon rides, and more.
-See a complete list of activities on the Mitcham Farm website.
+There is a lot to do at this strawberry festival, and it is very kid-friendly, with a free play area, jumping pillow, and mountain slide.
+In past years, a kids train ride and pedal carts have been free with a paid admission.

 You can buy strawberries here, as well as typical festival food, like funnel cakes, cotton candy, snow cones, hot dogs, and hamburgers.